BerndAmend/sforth/README.md

 # sforth

 sforth is a script language with a forth like syntax that compiles to javascript.
 It allows a seamless integration into normal javascript applications and websites.

-## node.js
+## deno

 Get the source code and start the sforth repl